alvgomezv/workflow-app/README.md

 - **Git**: Version control system.
 Used for tracking changes in the source code during software development.
 - **GitHub**: Hosting service for Git repositories.
 Provides tools for collaboration, code review, and continuous integration.
 - **Prettier**: Code formatter.
 Ensures consistent code style across the project.
+- **Jest**: Testing framework.
+It is the most widely used unit and snapshot JavaScript testing framework.

 ## Architectural Choices